syncfusion-content/winui-docs/winui/TreeView/Appearance.md

 ## ItemTemplate Selector

-The `TreeView` allows to customize the appearance of each item with different templates based on specific constraints by using the [ItemTemplateSelector](https://help.syncfusion.com/cr/winui/Syncfusion.UI.Xaml.TreeView.SfTreeView.html#Syncfusion_UI_Xaml_TreeView_SfTreeView_ItemTemplateSelector).
+The `TreeView` allows you to customize the appearance of each item with different templates based on specific constraints by using the [ItemTemplateSelector](https://help.syncfusion.com/cr/winui/Syncfusion.UI.Xaml.TreeView.SfTreeView.html#Syncfusion_UI_Xaml_TreeView_SfTreeView_ItemTemplateSelector).
 You can choose a [DataTemplate](https://docs.microsoft.com/en-us/uwp/api/windows.ui.xaml.datatemplate?view=winrt-19041) for each item at runtime based on the value of data-bound property using `ItemTemplateSelector`.

 {% tabs %}
 {% highlight xaml %}